What's it really like to study computer science at UQ?

-When the students actually participate in this projects they get to understand, and they get to be mentored by industry partners.
-The feedback of the capstone projects for example, some of the companies said it was like getting a consultant, full time.
+When the students actually participate in these projects they get to understand and be mentored by industry partners.
+In the feedback on the capstone projects, some of the companies said it was like getting a consultant, full time.

-Holly: I think even the research element - there's so many amazing minds in and around the university, having the opportunity to work with those people and learn from people who are absolute experts in their field, it's pretty special.
+Holly: I think with the research element (there's so many amazing minds in and around the university), having the opportunity to work with those people and learn from absolute experts in their field is pretty special.

 If you could give one piece of advice to a job candidate, what would it be?

-Holly: I think if you're applying for a job, the most important thing you can do is make sure you're prepared for that role that you're applying for.
-It starts right from when you write your resume, you know, when you're putting your resume together you want to be ticking the boxes of what that employer is looking for in an employee.
+Holly: I think if you're applying for a job, the most important thing you can do is make sure you're prepared for the role that you're applying for.
+It starts right from when you write your resume – when you're putting it together you want to be ticking the boxes of what that employer is looking for in an employee.

 I think a really important thing is getting involved in not just your university work, but your extracurricular as well.
 If you want to work in cyber security, do some hackathons, put together some code, put together a GitHub so you can share the stuff that you've done.
-That's really valuable so an employer can see that not only you're smart, but that you're passionate about the industry.
+It's really valuable so an employer can see that you're not only smart, but that you're passionate about the industry too.

-And I think that's the thing is if you have the initiative to go out there and to learn these things on your own, not just through mandated courses, you know, it really shows that you're interested in expanding your knowledge about the area and that's really valuable in a company as well.
+I think if you have the initiative to go out there and learn these things on your own – not just through mandated courses – it really shows that you're interested in expanding your knowledge about the area and that's really valuable in a company as well.

 How do you prepare your students for the future when we don't know what the future looks like?

-Ryan: The first thing I want to focus on is always the mindset that they have to be prepared for the time that they graduate.
-So if they take a degree I'll ask them, usually at the beginning of the lectures, just think about, you know what the world is going to be like in a few years’ time when you graduate and you're in the workforce and that puts them into future, kind of thinking.
+Ryan: The first thing I want to focus on is always the mindset that students have to be prepared for when they graduate.
+So if they take a degree I'll ask them, usually at the beginning of the lectures, to just think about what the world is going to be like in a few years’ time when they graduate and they're in the workforce.
+That puts them into future thinking mode.

-The other thing is also to think about is the degree then has to be matchmaker with their passions, and then they have to align their passion in a mould, into a niche, and then the niche has to align to the ultimate demand in the market in a few years’ time.
+The other thing is also to think about whether the degree matches their passions, and if they can mould it into a niche that aligns with the ultimate demand in the market in a few years’ time.

-When I teach, I try to show them some of the trends that are informed by marketing research companies, or some of the latest research that we are seeing developed by industry, government or other researchers, and we try to see if that research actually becomes actual products or services, or even proofs of concept then we can prepare students for the future.
+When I teach, I try to show them some of the trends that are informed by marketing research companies, or some of the latest research that we are seeing developed by industry, government or other researchers.
+We try to see if that research becomes actual products or services, or even proofs of concept.
+Then we can prepare students for the future.

 We also want to focus on the lifelong learning aspect.
-So, we tend to shape assignments to have an element of them, discovering a little bit for themselves and have the confidence to actually express what they feel about the subject without any early judgment or anything and then they're able to hone their skills, articulating some of those things that they are passionate about.
+So, we tend to shape assignments to have an element of this.
+We want to encourage our students to discover a little bit for themselves and have the confidence to actually express what they feel about the subject, without any early judgment.
+Then they're able to hone their skills, articulating some of those things that they are passionate about.

 Holly: I think in cyber security that's so important to have, because the cyber security landscape on its own is evolving so quickly.
 If you look at the reports, each year it's a completely different type of threat or there's new emerging threats coming out all the time so those problem solving skills are actually the really important ones to have.

-How did the way you learn at UQ give you the skills you need to face an unknown future?
+How did the way you learned at UQ give you the skills you need to face an unknown future?

-Holly: There were a number of skills that I learnt at university which weren't just technical skills, and I think those were really important.
+Holly: There were a number of skills that I learned at university which weren't just technical skills, and I think those were really important.
 Just as important as the technical skills.
-In my role now there's a lot of things we have to do to: present, and articulate problems to customers or to each other in the engineering team.
+In my role now, there's a lot of things we have to do to present and articulate problems to customers or to each other in the team.
 So it's really important to be able to take a complex problem, and then be able to boil that down to something that somebody can understand.